Simon Heffer, Baron Blackwater

-Simon James Heffer (born 18 July 1960) is an English historian, journalist, author and political commentator.
+Simon James Heffer, Baron Blackwater (born 18 July 1960) is an English historian, journalist, author, political commentator and member of the House of Lords.
 He has published several biographies and a series of books on the social history of Great Britain from the mid-nineteenth century until the end of the First World War.
 He was appointed professorial research fellow at the University of Buckingham in 2017.

-He worked as a columnist for the Daily Mail and since 2015 has had a weekly column in The Sunday Telegraph.
+Heffer worked as a columnist for the Daily Mail and since 2015 has had a weekly column in The Sunday Telegraph.
 As a political commentator, Heffer takes a socially conservative position.

 Early life and education

-Heffer was born in Chelmsford, Essex, and was educated there at King Edward VI Grammar School before going to read English at Corpus Christi College, Cambridge (MA); after he had become a successful journalist and author, his old university awarded him a PhD in History for his 1998 biography of Enoch Powell.
+Son of James Heffer (died 1971), of Woodham Ferrers, Chelmsford, Essex, and Joyce Mary, née Clements, Simon Heffer was born at Chelmsford, and was educated at the King Edward VI Grammar School there before going to read English at Corpus Christi College, Cambridge (MA); after he had become a successful journalist and author, his old university awarded him a PhD degree in History for his 1998 biography of Enoch Powell.

 Career

 Journalism

 Heffer worked for The Daily Telegraph until 1995.
 He worked as a columnist for the Daily Mail from 1995 to 2005.
 He rejoined the Telegraph in October 2005 as a columnist and associate editor.
 Martin Newland, the Daily Telegraphs editor at the time, described the newspaper as Heffer's "natural journalistic home".
 He left the Telegraph in May 2011 to "pursue a role in journalism and broadcasting" and "complete a major literary project".
 It had been speculated that his departure had been prompted by his constant attacks on David Cameron's government, of which the Telegraph had been generally supportive.
 Heffer later rejoined the Daily Mail to edit a new online comment section, called RightMinds, of the paper's online edition.
-He returned to the Daily Telegraph in June 2015 and has a weekly column in the Sunday Telegraph.
+He returned to the Daily Telegraph in June 2015 and has a weekly column in The Sunday Telegraph.

 Historian and author

 Heffer has written biographies of the historian and essayist Thomas Carlyle and the composer Ralph Vaughan Williams.
 His 1998 biography of the British politician Enoch Powell, Like the Roman, was described by the New Statesman as "a lucid and majestic tribute" to the politician.
-He received his PhD in Modern History from Cambridge University for the Powell biography.
+He received his PhD degree in Modern History from the University of Cambridge for the Powell biography.

 In September 2010, Heffer published Strictly English: the Correct Way to Write... and Why it Matters, a guide to English grammar and usage.
 The book met with some negative reception.
-Since 2010 he has published several historical works such as A Short History of Power (2010) and a series of three books on the social history of Great Britain from the mid nineteenth century until the end of the First World War: High Minds: the Victorians and the Birth of Modern Britain (2013), The Age of Decadence: Britain 1880 to 1914 and Staring at God: Britain 1914 to 1919 (2019).
+Since 2010, he has published several historical works such as A Short History of Power (2010) and a series of three books on the social history of Great Britain from the mid nineteenth century until the end of the First World War: High Minds: the Victorians and the Birth of Modern Britain (2013), The Age of Decadence: Britain 1880 to 1914 and Staring at God: Britain 1914 to 1919 (2019).

 Heffer became a professorial research fellow at the University of Buckingham in 2017.